sojurner/headcount2.0/README.md

 HeadCount 2.0 is a project designed to challenge our skills at manipulating data and creating small, reusable React components.

-Extracted annual score averages from Kindergarden Data, and using React created a score comparison app.
-User can select two districts and will display the annual averages of each district from 2004 - 2014.
-In addition the comparison card showing the aggregate average for each district and a comparison Value.
+Extracted annual score averages from Kindergarden Data.
+Users can select two districts and compare the annual student score averages of each district from 2004 - 2014.
+In addition the a comparison card will be generated showing the aggregate average for each district and a comparison Value.

+### Technologies
+- React

+### Set-Up
+Clone down this Repo

+Install dependencies: `npm install`

+Starting Server: `npm start`

+Running testing suite: `npm test`

+EsLint: `npm run eslint`

-## My Version:
+## Result

 #### Initial Page

 ![screenshot3](https://user-images.githubusercontent.com/35910428/44312384-414ff500-a3b4-11e8-9bda-c193c7b97f08.png)

 #### Searching for Districts